Here, we take an in-depth look at the latest monitoring information for Iceland.

 - The Office of Children's Ombudsman has been active for 25 years.
 Children can complain to them, and their messages will be prioritised.

-Addressing harmful online conduct
+Harmful online conduct

-National/regional laws, regulations or policies in place to protect children and young people from intimate image abuse are covered under the amendment of the General Penal Code, no. 19/1940 (digital sexual violence) and the on amendment of the General Penal Code, no. 19/1940 (sexual privacy).
+National/regional laws, regulations or policies in place to protect children and young people from intimate image abuse are covered under the amendment of the General Penal Code, No. 19/1940 (digital sexual violence) and the on amendment of the General Penal Code, No. 19/1940 (sexual privacy).

 - Regarding cyberbullying, there are currently no laws or policies addressing this issue.

-Age verification and digital identity systems
+Age verification

-- Regarding age verification, amendment of the law on the media, no. 38/2011 (EEA rules, audio and video media services, social media, etc.) is currently under consideration to address this issue.
+- Regarding age verification, amendment of the law on the media, No. 38/2011 (EEA rules, audio and video media services, social media, etc.) is currently under consideration to address this issue.

 - A National ID system is available to individuals under 18.
+However, there are currently no plans to implement the EU Digital Identity Wallet (EUDI) for minors.

-In place | In development | Not in place | Other | |
+In place | In development | Other activity | Not in place | |

 ---|---|---|---|---|

-Codes of practice of digital services | X | |||
+Codes of practice | X | |||

-Consumer code of practice | X | |||
+DSC implemented | X | |||

 Definition of harmful content | X | |||